pbosetti/xtemplate/README.md

 $ cmake -Bbuild -H. -DCMAKE_BUILD_TYPE=Debug
 ```

-**IMPORTANT NOTE**: the Dockecross images mount the current working directory within the container, so that in order to access files in your project root you *must* invoke cmake from the project root.
+**IMPORTANT NOTE**: the Dockecross images mount the current working directory within the container, so that in order to access files in your project root you *must* invoke CMake from the project root.
 If you are tempred to do `cd xbuild; ./armv7 cmake ..` you will loose access to the project root and something probably will not work.

 ## Step 3: Build the project
 For building, use the make command: